 Forming a company in Madeira is only one step in running a successful business on the island.
 Every company must adhere to several legal requirements to continue operating.

-The legislation requires companies to allocate 5 percent of the annual profits to establishing a legal reserve, which must be at least 20 percent of the share capital.
-The legal reserve for Lda. companies are required to have a minimum amount of €2,500.
+Legal reserve: The legislation requires companies to allocate 5 percent of the annual profits to establishing a legal reserve, which must be at least 20 percent of the share capital.
+The legal reserve for LDA companies is required to have a minimum amount of €2,500.

-Under Portuguese law, all companies operating under the legal framework of Madeira’s IBC are required to maintain proper accounting records.
+Auditing requirements: All companies operating under the legal framework of Madeira’s IBC are required to maintain proper accounting records.
 These records must be made available for inspection by the relevant authorities upon request.
-The official books of accounts must be kept in Portuguese and denominated in euros.
-However, auxiliary records may be maintained in any currency.

 Why choose Global Citizen Solutions for your Immigration Visa?